Hundreds march in Baltimore protesting national immigration crackdown

 “Our neighbors are being treated inhumanly,” she said.
 “If they are coming for them, they are coming for us.”

-“Can you imagine a mother’s separated from their children?”
-She said pleaded as her voice cracked.
+“Can you imagine mothers separated from their children?”
+She said as her voice cracked.
 “Baltimore speak out and speak up.”

-At one point four police SUVs led the march.
-Their emergency lights flashed.
+At one point, four police SUVs with flashing emergency lights helped clear the way for the marchers.

-“The acts of the federal government are devastating, and no one deserves to be treated the way they have been treating immigrants,” said participant Ilana Ginsberg, who arrived at the protest with a local Jewish group.
-“I hope that the protesters in L.A. will see they are not alone in their fight and that Americans are against the federal governments policies and actions.”
+Protesters described various reasons for attending, including to show support for protests in L.A.

-Angela Raymundo Cobo went to the protest march with her daughter and grandson.
+“The acts of the federal government are devastating, and no one deserves to be treated the way they have been treating immigrants,” said participant Ilana Ginsberg, who came to the protest as part of Jews United for Justice, a organization that works on social, economic and racial issues in the city.
+“I hope that the protesters in L.A. will see they are not alone in their fight and that Americans are against the federal government’s policies and actions.”

 Kumba Mankutima, who is originally from Angola and watched the march from a doorway, said “we came to this country to fight for our children.
 We have lost a lot of friends and students and that is not fair.”